 RK found a paper wasp nest on a branch last fall.
 I have a few of these, but this one is a swirl of charcoal and light grays.
 It is smaller than most, feels dense and less fragile than others I have, and is striking.
 I don’t think about the wasps or their industry in making this nest.
 I admire the shape and colors as it sits on the window sill, whenever I wash the dishes or am at the kitchen sink for any length of time.

 Objects that get daily use, especially, are such a bonus when they can be enjoyed.
-I have a Japanese chef’s knife that is not only sharp, but a beauty.
+I have a Japanese chef’s knife that is not only sharp but beautiful.
 The blade is rippled with the overlaying of the thinnest layers of steel.
 The handle is dark and weighty.
 I have other knives, also functional, but I do not choose them as often and am not as enamored.

 On the other hand, we have moved several times over the past 10 years and certain things have become a burden to me.
 I suspect their longevity in my life is somehow related to nostalgia and it is time for them to move on.
 How are they helping?
 If they aren’t, out they go.